AhmedFG2/Ai-analyzer/project/README.md

 # AI Analyzer

-Real-time customer analytics using AI for emotion detection and tracking.
+Real-time customer analytics using AI for detection and tracking.

 ## Prerequisites